 Root Causes to be Addressed Literacy in areas of vocabulary mastery and usage.
-Comprehension of informational text.

-This is a root cause and not a Yes

-contributing cause or symptom

-This is something we can affect Yes

-Impacted Programs IDEA - Special Education

-Title I - Part A - Improving Academic Achievement of Disadvantaged

-Title I, Part A - Parent and Family Engagement Program
+Comprehension of informational text and phonemic awareness skills are low.
+This is a root cause and not a contributing cause or symptom Yes This is something we can affect Yes Impacted Programs IDEA - Special Education Title I - Part A - Improving Academic Achievement of Disadvantaged Title I, Part A - Parent and Family Engagement Program